 - Regional Rural Banks

 - State Cooperative Agriculture and Rural Development Banks

 - NABARD Subsidiaries

 - North Eastern Development Finance Corporation Ltd. (NEDFI)

 - Non-Banking Financial Company- micro finance institutions (NBFC- mFIs)

 The activities cover both farm sector as well as off-farm sector activities.
 The tenure of refinance is in the range of 18 months to 5 years.

-In order to give a boost to the investment credit in agriculture, Government of India set up ‘Long Term Rural Credit Fund’ created out of the shortfall of priority sector lending of scheduled commercial banks, with NABARD for providing long term refinance support to Rural Cooperative Banks and RRBs at concessional rate against their term loans for agriculture activities.
+In order to give the investment credit in agriculture a boost, the Government of India set up ‘Long Term Rural Credit Fund’ created out of the shortfall of priority sector lending of scheduled commercial banks with NABARD for providing long term refinance support to Rural Cooperative Banks and RRBs at concessional rate against their term loans for agriculture activities.